 The problem with this soundbar is that the soundstage is very front heavy, with no actual surround presence.
 As a result, the sense of immersion is limited, and although you can buy optional surround speakers this will add to the cost and you still won't have rear overhead channels.
 In fairness, this is a limitation of any soundbar that lacks actual rear speakers so, in that sense, the HW-Q80 is on an equal footing with competing soundbar and subwoofer models.

-However, it would be nice to see an increased number of HDMI inputs, a more sophisticated approach to set up, and features such as Chromecast or AirPlay.
+However, it would be nice to see an increased number of HDMI inputs, the addition of eARC, a more sophisticated approach to set up, and features such as Chromecast or AirPlay.
 It's in areas such as these that the Samsung struggles to justify its fairly hefty price tag, although it is cheaper than much of the competition.
 The HW-Q80 is certainly worthy of recommendation based on its sound quality alone, but there are plenty of excellent alternatives available that are also worthy of your consideration.

 What are my alternatives?This obvious alternative is the Samsung HW-Q90R, which delivers a full 7.1.4-channel immersive audio soundstage thanks to the inclusion of wireless rear speakers.
 This soundbar is £500 more expensive, but it's the only one to offer a genuine object-based experience, putting it in a class of its own.
 You can add wireless surrounds to the HW-Q80R but in doing so you add £150 to the price, and you still won't have upward-firing drivers at the rear.
 If you're not interested in rear speakers then the HW-Q80 is a good choice, but if you want the full monty you really need to buy the HW-Q90.